-AS220 Youth provides free arts programming in three primary locations: our Empire Street Studio (115 Empire Street, Providence); Urban Collaborative Accelerated Program (UCAP) Middle School; and the Rhode Island Training School (RITS), the state’s juvenile detention facility.
-Once youth are released from the Training School or leave UCAP, they can continue working with us at our Empire Street Studio until age 21, when they can become involved with other AS220 artistic programming.
-AS220 Youth also partners with Skip Nowell Leadership Academy, a charter school founded in order to serve pregnant and parenting young people.
+AS220 Youth provides free arts programming in three primary locations: our Empire Street Studio (115 Empire Street, Providence); Nowell Leadership Academy, a charter school founded in order to primarily serve pregnant and parenting young people; and the Rhode Island Training School (RITS), the state’s juvenile detention facility.
+Once youth are released from the Training School, they can continue working with us at our Empire Street Studio until age 21, when they can become involved with other AS220 artistic programming.
 Today, our program serves 600 youth annually.

 AS220 Youth harnesses comprehensive arts education and technical training, career building, hip hop, and social justice education to affect change for youth and their communities.